 On May 31, 2008, the scarlet oak was honored in a special ceremony naming it a Heritage Tree.
 The Heritage Tree program is a joint venture of the Plant Amnesty organization and the City of Seattle’s Office of Urban Forestry.
 At the ceremony, City of Seattle Arborist Nolan Rundquist told of being awestruck when, while supervising tree pruning work on a nearby street, he rounded the corner and came upon the scarlet oak.
 Mr. Rundquist immediately submitted the tree for nomination to the Heritage Tree award.

 With the homeowner’s permission, at the Heritage Tree award ceremony a recognition plaque was placed near the base of the scarlet oak.
 Arthur Lee Jacobson, author of Trees of Seattle, provided the description written on the plaque that this scarlet oak is the largest of its species in the city.
 Mr. Jacobson estimated the tree to be at least 60 to 80 years old but it grew faster than others of its species and age due to ideal conditions.
-The soil surrounding the tree is rich and moist and the tree was planted in a clearing where it received full sun.
+The soil surrounding the scarlet oak tree is rich and moist and the tree was planted in a clearing where it received full sun.
 The tree’s roots did not “search” out to the sides and push up the sidewalk because the tree has found plenty of ground moisture to support its growth.

 At the Heritage Tree award ceremony that day, Sen. Ken Jacobsen (Washington State Legislature, 46th District) drew a comparison of Wedgwood’s scarlet oak to trees which, in past centuries, were meeting places for kings.
 “This is a worthy tree for us to meet under,” Sen. Jacobsen said.